-Watch a free video lesson from our Portrait Lighting on Location course and learn about using natural light and flash to create flattering lighting patterns for your subject.
+Watch a free video lesson from our Portrait Fundamentals course and learn about using natural light and flash to create flattering lighting patterns for your subject.

 One Hour Photography FAQ lesson

-Settle in while Darlene and Bruce discuss frequently asked questions about portrait photography on location in another complimentary lesson from the portrait lighting course.
+Settle in while Darlene and Bruce discuss frequently asked questions about portrait photography in another complimentary lesson from our portrait lighting course.

 Backup Your Photos

 Backblaze online back up solution

 You NEED to have an off site backup solution in place.
 Backblaze offers an affordable way to do it in a simple and easy way.
 For $5/month (or $50 annually) you can set it to backup your computer, and even external hard drives and all your working files.

 It has saved my butt a few times when my laptop bit the dust and I needed to make a presentation.
 Five minutes later I have downloaded the needed files from Backblaze to a borrowed computer and was back in business.